 5. Choose an Agile software company

 Some development companies take in clients as if they are a set of requirement specifications.
 The team will attempt to implement the orders of the client exactly as they are specified, and often developers do not usually think outside the box or dare to advise clients.
-When choosing a company to partner with, it is important to find the one with technical capabilities as well as agile methodology.
-They should also have relevant experience regarding the business domain which the project to be developed is identified with.
+When choosing a company to partner with, it is important to find one with technical capabilities as well as Agile methodology.
+They should also have relevant experience regarding the business domain in which the project to be developed is identified with.

-When choosing an agile software company, here are some useful criteria that might help:
+When choosing an Agile software company, here are some useful criteria that might help:

 Relevant experience – Check out the team’s references regarding their experience.
 Know what worked well and what didn’t work out for the past partners. talking to the references helps to understand if there was anything that they would have appreciated that the vendor did differently, or not.